nuejs/nue/packages/nuejs.org/docs/single-page-apps.md

 - **design/**: Holds application-specific styling, independent of structure.
 - **img/**: Stores images unique to the application, distinct from site-wide assets.

-This structure ensures each aspect of the app—logic, presentation, and behavior—stays modular and maintainable, aligning with Nue’s standards-first philosophy.
+This structure ensures each aspect of the app — logic, presentation, and behavior — stays modular and maintainable, aligning with Nue’s standards-first philosophy.

 ### Templates